github/developer.github.com/content/v3/oauth_authorizations.md

 ### Deprecation Notice

-The `token` attribute is [deprecated](/v3/versions/#v3-deprecations) and will return an empty string as the value for this attribute after **December 1, 2014**.
+The `token` attribute is [deprecated](/v3/versions/#v3-deprecations) in all Authorizations API responses, except for those related to token creation and reset. `token` will return an empty string as the value for this attribute after **December 1, 2014**.

-If you're writing new API client code (or updating your existing code), you should use the `token_last_eight`  and `hashed_token` attributes instead.
 Please see [the blog post](/changes/2014-09-16-removing-authorizations-token/) for more details.

 ## List your authorizations